DarthChurros/cmsc20600-final/README.md

 ### Particle filter optimization

 Because navigating the maze required live positional updates from the robot, our particle filter needed to be both fast and precise in order to provide motion commands in real time.
 We built on the particle filter project (which was already heavily optimized) in order to make this project work.
+All or most of these changes happened in **particle_filter.py**.

-- Further vectorization, particularly in measurement_model(), through numpy
+- Further vectorization, particularly in **measurement_model()**, through numpy
 - Distinguishing "deep scans" for initialization from "quick scans" to be used in real time
 - Increased map resolution to account for very small variations in position